omerveille/VSMOD/Paper/paper.md

 ![Example of the centerline module interface.
 Green dots represent user-selected points, while blue and pink lines indicate centerlines detected by the RANSAC algorithm.
 The bottom-left panel displays the vascular graph, where the b1 branch splits into b2 and b3.\label{fig:centerline_tab}](images/centerline_tab.png){ width=75% }

 The first module of *VSMOD* extracts vessel centerlines (cf. Fig. \ref{fig:centerline_tab}).
 Users begin by placing starting and directional points to define the initial vessel path.
-Then, the RANSAC algorithm [@yureidini2012] iteratively tracks points along the vessel centerline.
-At vessel intersections, the algorithm randomly selects a branch and continues tracking until it reaches the end of the vessel.
-To annotate additional vessels, the user selects two new points near an existing centerline.
-The algorithm then automatically detects the new branch and connects it to the previously identified centerlines.
+The RANSAC algorithm [@yureidini2012] then tracks the vessel centerline automatically.
+To annotate additional vessels, users select two new points near an existing centerline, and the algorithm connects the new branch to the previously identified centerlines.
+An estimate of the first vessel diameter is the only required parameter when launching the algorithm for the first time.
-An estimate of the diameter of the vessel at the beginning of the vessel has to be set when launching the algorithm for the first time.
-This is the only parameter that is required.
-The other RANSAC algorithm parameters can be set manually by the user for a fine user control, but good default values are provided.

 Additionally, this module enables users to export and load a vascular network as a NetworkX graph [@hagberg2008] in JSON format.
 This feature allows for pausing and resuming the annotation process while preserving the vessel hierarchy and structural relationships for further computational analysis.